skwp/dotfiles/README.md

  The things in this section provide new "objects" to work with your standard verbs such as yank/delete/change/=(codeformat), etc

- * textobj-rubyblock - ruby blocks become vim textobjects denoted with 'r'. try var/vir to select a ruby block, dar/dir for delete car/cir for change, =ar/=ir for formatting, etc
+ * textobj-rubyblock - ruby blocks become vim textobjects denoted with `r`. try var/vir to select a ruby block, dar/dir for delete car/cir for change, =ar/=ir for formatting, etc
  * vim-indentobject - manipulate chunks of code by indentation level (great for yaml) use vai/vii to select around an indent block, same as above applies
  * argtextobj - manipulation of function arguments as an "a" object, so vaa/via, caa/cia, daa/dia, etc..
- * textobj-datetime - gives you 'da' (date), 'df' (date full) and so on text objects. useable with all standard verbs
+ * textobj-datetime - gives you `da` (date), `df` (date full) and so on text objects. useable with all standard verbs
- * vim-textobj-entire - gives you 'e' for entire document. so vae (visual around entire document), and etc
+ * vim-textobj-entire - gives you `e` for entire document. so vae (visual around entire document), and etc
- * vim-textobj-rubysymbol - gives you ':' textobj. so va: to select a ruby symbol. da: to delete a symbol..etc
+ * vim-textobj-rubysymbol - gives you `:` textobj. so va: to select a ruby symbol. da: to delete a symbol..etc
- * vim-textobj-function - gives you 'f' textobj. so vaf to select a function
+ * vim-textobj-function - gives you `f` textobj. so vaf to select a function
- * next-textobject - from Steve Losh, ability to use 'n' such as vinb (visual inside (n)ext set of parens)
+ * next-textobject - from Steve Losh, ability to use `n` such as vinb (visual inside (n)ext set of parens)

 #### Utils